skrattaren/apf.rst/apf.rst

   of Magic`_" doesn't really count – it's a collection of linked novellas, not a single novel with chapters or sections).

-  Book I is "`The Book of Going Forth`_", which refers to "`The Book of Going Forth By Day`_", (see the annotation for p.
+  Book I is **The Book of Going Forth**, which refers to **The Book of Going Forth By Day**, (see the annotation for p.
 9/9 of "`The Light Fantastic`_").
-  Book II is "`The Book of the Dead`_", a more direct reference to the Egyptian Book of the Dead.
-Book III is "`The Book of the New Son`_" which puns on the title of the Gene Wolfe SF novel "`The Book of the New Sun`_" (perhaps there is an earlier title both authors are drawing on, but I haven't been able to trace it).
-Book IV, finally, is "`The Book of 101 Things A Boy Can Do`_", which gives a nod to the typical titles sported a few decades ago by books containing wholesome, innocent, practical, but above all *educational* activities for children.
+  Book II is **The Book of the Dead**, a more direct reference to the Egyptian Book of the Dead.
+Book III is **The Book of the New Son** which puns on the title of the Gene Wolfe SF novel **The Book of the New Sun** (perhaps there is an earlier title both authors are drawing on, but I haven't been able to trace it).
+Book IV, finally, is **The Book of 101 Things A Boy Can Do**, which gives a nod to the typical titles sported a few decades ago by books containing wholesome, innocent, practical, but above all *educational* activities for children.